forthecraft/drf-auth-kit/docs/user-guides/api-setup.rst

 *Authenticated Requests:*
 - Include valid tokens automatically (cookies) or manually (headers)
 - Access to protected endpoints like user profile, logout
-- Token refresh happens automatically with cookies
+- Token refresh is available for both cookies and headers

 Next Steps
 ----------